AppXpress/ToDoListMobileApp/README.md

 ### Additional Notes

-- This repository contains a branch, Android App, that contains a build of the app on the **Android Platform**
 - The App uses the Jquery Mobile web framework.
 More information on that can be found [here](http://jquerymobile.com/).